-These are battery cell vehicles, which are recharged by plugging into the mains electricity, at home, workplace or a public charging station.
-The cost is only around 1p per mile, making them much more economical than any other kind of fuel.
+These battery cell vehicles are recharged by plugging into the mains electricity, at home, workplace or a public charging station.
+The cost can be as little as 1p per mile, depending on tariff, making them much more economical than any other kind of fuel.

 Hybrid technology is the alternative to battery cell power: a combination of petrol and electric.
 The electric motor drives the car at very low speeds, such as in traffic jams, with the petrol engine taking over when you need more power.